Cash Flow Forecast with FREE Template

 Dividend Payments – If you are a Limited Company, you might pay shareholders dividends, either monthly or annually.
 Post the transactions when you expect to make them.

 The easiest way to calculate most figures is to look at the bank statements, Profit and Loss and Balance sheet.
-A good accounting package will help obtain the figures, especially for money owed from customers.
+A good accounting package will help obtain the figures, especially for money owed by customers.

 It is worth taking a look at the following packages: